In order to use herbs to create culinary treats or therapeutic potions, it is important to know how to prepare herbs in a variety of forms.

-- Add the herbs and oil into the top of your double boiler.
+- Add the dried herbs and oil into the top of your double boiler.
 A general guideline is 1 cup of dried herbs to 2 cups of oil.

 - Once the water in the bottom pan is boiling, turn the heat to a low simmer and place the herb and oil mixture on top.

 - Cover and simmer VERY gently for 2-3 hours.
 Check frequently to make sure oil is not overheating.
 The lower the heat and longer the infusion time the better quality of the oil.

 - Allow the oil to cool enough to be handled and then strain, bottle and label it.
 Generally infused oils made with dried herbs will keep in on the shelf, in a cool, dark place for up to a year.
 They can be refrigerated.